 - Splash Protection: Effective against liquid chemicals but not as resistance against vaporized toxins.

-- Durability: The suits are lighter, but it is as strong as ever when comes to resistance to liquids.
+- Durability: Although the suits are lighter, they are as strong as ever in terms of resistance to liquids.

 - Decontamination tasks.